-- If you are an already-registered student of a university, it is expected that your annual household income is less than R122,000 in a year.
+- If you are an already-registered student of a university and started studying before 2018, it is expected that your annual household income is less than R122,000 in a year.

 - If you are studying at a TVET College, then you must have passed Grade 9 & 10 if you want to receive the funding.

 - Also, if you are studying at any of the universities, you must have passed Grade 12 to receive the funding.

 However, for postgraduate students who want to apply for the NSFAS fund, the following are the qualifications:

 - Have a B-Tech degree in Architecture/Architectural Technology.

 - Have a B Tech degree in Biokinetics/Biomedical Technology/Biotechnology.

 - You should possess a Postgraduate Certificate in Education.

 - If you have a Postgraduate Diploma in Accounting, you can apply.

 - If you possess a Bachelor of Laws degree, then you can also apply.